 A modern single-core dedicated server that other companies might sell you can probably handle about 80 CPU units.
 If your site ever uses more than that — even for a short period of time — it would stop working properly if it was on that company’s dedicated server.

 One of the advantages of using our “shared hosting” instead of a “dedicated server” is that we only charge you for the average usage, not the peak usage.

-If your site uses 3 CPU units most of the time, but gets a huge number of visitors once every few months because it’s listed on a site like Digg.com, that can be very expensive on a dedicated server.
-If your site needs, say, 280 CPU units to handle a Digg listing for three hours a month, then your dedicated server would need to be able to handle that worst case — you’d need a dedicated quad-core server that might cost a hundred times what we charge you.
+If your site uses 3 CPU units most of the time, but gets a huge number of visitors once every few months from a listing on a popular news site, that can be very expensive on a dedicated server.
+If your site needs, say, 280 CPU units to handle a traffic burst for three hours a month, then your dedicated server would need to be able to handle that worst case — you’d need a dedicated quad-core server that might cost a hundred times what we charge you.
 But of course, you won’t be using that power most of the time.

 With our shared hosting, you don’t need to pay for the worst case.
 We can handle some pretty big “spikes”, and as long as your average usage remains low, the average is what you’ll pay for.